 Once reaching the bay of Sa Calobra, it’s an easy paved walked to Torrent de Pareis.
 A cove where the stream meets the sea.
 A dramatic landscape of jutting rock faces, crashing waves, and turquoise streams.

 In every destination, there is always one spot that tops people’s must-visit list.
 For Mallorca, this is Formentor.
 A rugged coastline with spectacular sea views in the most northern part of the island, it’s the place most visitors want to see.
 There is also a lighthouse further along the twisting road.

 There can’t be many better combinations than a hike and a stunning beach.
 Coll Baix is a hidden treasure that requires a little work to get to but is well worth the effort.
 First, it’s about a forty-minute drive from Palma to the town Alcudia, then more country roads.
 Look out for the signs for “Coll Baix” as they can be hard to spot.
 Once reaching the road, it gets a bit rocky and most people will park then walk the rest of the way in.

 From the trailhead, it’s around thirty minutes to the beach.
 Parts of the trail can be a little slippery and steep, so take care with your footing.
 At the time of my visit, the tide was high, however during low-tide and warmer seasons be sure to take a picnic and enjoy the beach to its fullest.

 1. Caló des Moro

-The most memorable location in Mallorca for me, was Calo de Moro.
-During the Summer it can get quiet crowded so make sure you get here early in the day.
-Otherwise during off-peak season, you might find you have this incredible view to yourself and don’t even mind that it’s too cold to swim.
+The most memorable location in Mallorca for me was Calo de Moro.
+During the Summer it can get quite crowded so make sure you get here early in the day.
+Otherwise, during the off-peak season, you might find you have this incredible view to yourself and don’t even mind that it’s too cold to swim.